volab/IoT_EPS/_1_userDoc/source/variable.rst

    CSystem class a _rtc member
       should be a pointer on the global variable => used on 5 lignes only

+After OO refactoring, it is CSystem that initialize rtc instance.

 ====================================================================================================
 Weblinks